spatie/security-advisories-health-check/README.md

 ]);
 ```

 When no custom cache is provided, the package will use Laravel's default cache driver.
-The cache is resolved lazily when the health check runs, so this works correctly whether you register the check in `register()` or `boot()`.

 ### Using Custom Cache (PSR-16)